-For the past decade I’ve worked in private practice as a therapist and a coach, both out of my office in San Francisco and around the world via phone and Skype – and today I’m mostly focused on what helps people thrive.
+For the past decade I’ve worked in private practice as a therapist and a coach, both out of my office in San Francisco and around the world via phone and Zoom (or Skype) – and today I’m mostly focused on what helps people thrive.
 My primary belief about the human condition can be summed up this way:

 Our past experiences in life shape us, but they don’t have to define us.